-The 2017 Workshop will be held May 30-June 4th at Furman University.
+The 2017 Workshop was held May 30-June 4th at Furman University.

 Microteaching works best when participating faculty members represent the full range of ACS institutions, academic disciplines, and career stages.
 Thus, one seat is reserved for each of the 16 ACS institutions until February 15th.
 Nominees 1 and 2 will receive confirmation of acceptance into the Workshop within a few days of nomination.
 Third and fourth nominees will be confirmed in mid February pending available space.
 The Workshop can accommodate up to 30 participants each summer.
 We often receive a few more nominations than we have spaces, so it is to the institution’s advantage to complete the nomination form by the February 15th deadline.